 Play with your pace with different moves.
 Some will come to you quite easily, others will be too hard.
 Some are so complicated that you may have to stop and watch the teacher for a few reps to get it.
 This is normal!

 You can initially begin with no ankle weights and when you feel ready, use our 1.5 lb ankle weights.
 When those feel easy, graduate to the 2.5 lb.
-We also love our knee pad so cushion the knees during the floor moves.
+We also love our knee pad to cushion the knees during the floor moves.
 You can get our whole kit with the dumbbells so that you’re ready to rock!
 Our FlowLIFT shop has everything you need.

 Just take your time and focus on connecting your mind and body.
 Push through any feelings of frustration and self-doubt about your ability to do these new and difficult movements.
 Tell your ego that you’ll talk to them later after your done immersing yourself in your favorite new workout.